Benali-Samar/Benali-Samar/README.md

 ## A little more about me...

-- 🌱 I am an embedded linux developer
+- 🌱 I am an embedded linux developer, interested in yocto build system and shell scripting.
 - 👯 I’m looking for something new or some collaboration with yocto project.
 - 🥅 2023 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: samar.benali@istic.ucar.tn